 - 11.1.
-As from the official date of entry into force of Supplement 1 to the 01 series of amendments, no Contracting Party applying this Regulation shall refuse to grant ECE approval under this Regulation as amended by Supplement 1 to the 01 series of amendments. - 11.2.
-As from 1 October 2002, Contracting Parties applying this Regulation shall grant ECE approvals only to those types of vehicles which comply with the requirements of this Regulation as amended by Supplement 1 to the 01 series of amendments. - 11.3.
-As long as there are no requirements in this Regulation with regard to the protection of the occupants by means of a full frontal impact test, Contracting Parties may continue to apply the requirements already in force for that purpose at the time of acceding to this Regulation. - 12.
-NAMES AND ADDRESSES OF TECHNICAL SERVICES RESPONSIBLE FOR CONDUCTING APPROVAL TESTS, AND OF ADMINISTRATIVE DEPARTMENTS approval, issued in other countries, are to be sent.
+As from the official date of entry into force of the 02 series of amendments, no Contracting Party applying this Regulation shall refuse to grant ECE approval under this Regulation as amended by the 02 series of amendments. - 11.2.
+As from 1 October 2002 Contracting Parties applying this Regulation shall grant ECE approvals only to those types of vehicles which comply with the requirements of this Regulation as amended by the 02 series of amendments. - 11.3.
+As long as there are no requirements in this Regulation with regard to the protection of the occupants by means of a full frontal impact test, Contracting Parties may continue to apply the requirements already in force for that purpose at the time of acceding to this Regulation. - 11.4.
+As from the official date of entry into force of the 02 series of amendments, no Contracting Party applying this Regulation shall refuse to grant ECE approval under this Regulation as amended by the 02 series of amendments. - 11.5.
+As from 24 months after the official date of entry into force of the 02 series of amendments, Contracting Parties applying this Regulation shall grant ECE approvals only to those types of vehicle which comply with the requirements of this Regulation as amended by the 02 series of amendments.